ngorskikh/movecert/README.md

+# Changes:
+Copy the certs instead of moving.
+Chrome recently started requiring CT logs for certs from the system store.
+Since the user's CA certs probably don't implement CT, this is a problem.
+The solution is to copy the certs to the system store instead of moving them, and then exclude Chrome from Magisk's modifications.
+This way Chrome sees the user's certs in the user directory and doesn't complain about CT, while other apps see the certs in the system directory and are happy.

 # **Move Certificates**
 ## Description
 Moves certificates from the user certificate store to the system store.
 Also removes the *Network may be monitored* warning.